sintefmath/SurfaceWaterIntegratedModeling.jl/README.md

 ## Note on running the examples
 The scripts found in the `example` directory have their own `Project.toml` file.
 This environment should be activated before trying to run the examples.
-Here is a step-by-step guide to how you can make the exampls run:
+Here is a step-by-step guide to how you can make the examples run:
 1) In your terminal, go to the `example` directory and start up Julia.
 2) Go to the package mode by typing `]` and activate the current directory by running `activate .`